koarlchen/dxclrecorder/README.md

 The recorder is able to connect to multiple servers in parallel.
 All received spots will be parsed into JSON and pushed to the configured output channels.

-The clients may be reconnected to the cluster servers if configured.
+The clients are able to reconnect to their cluster servers with a specified backoff time and a maximum number of retries.
+Check the configuration section for more details.
-If a client finally wasn't able to establish a connection, the program will exit.
+If a single client finally wasn't able to establish a connection, the program will exit and therefore all other potentially healthy clients will be disconnected too.
-In case you wish that the program should not exit upon a single connection error you may run multiple instances in parallel.
+In case you wish that the program should not exit upon a single lost connection you may run multiple instances in parallel.

 ## Usage